CAT 2024 Question Paper With Solutions (Released): Download Free PDF for Slot 1, 2 and 3

 Key Changes in the CAT 2024 Question Paper

-• The CAT 2024 exam increased the total number of questions from 66 to 68.
+• The CAT 2024 question paper increased the total number of questions from 66 to 68.

-• The Data Interpretation and Logical Reasoning (DILR) section now features 22 questions, an increase from 20 in the previous year.
-This section is structured as two sets of 5 questions and three sets of 4 questions each.
+• The DILR section included 22 questions, up from 20 in the previous year, divided into two sets of 5 questions and three sets of 4 questions each.

-• Additionally, this year’s Verbal Ability questions were interspersed with Reading Comprehension passages, rather than being grouped separately, which may disrupt the flow for students accustomed to seeing RC passages presented in a block format.
+• Verbal Ability questions were combined with Reading Comprehension passages instead of being grouped separately, changing the usual flow for students.

 Indus Business Academy (IBA), Bangalore PGDM Admissions 2025